MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## Microsoft Store app update

 There is a new version of the Microsoft Store app for the HoloLens 2.
-This app update will occur seamlessly when the Microsoft Store app itself is updated.
+This app update occurs seamlessly when the Microsoft Store app itself is updated.
 When the update is complete, you'll see a storefront very similar to the store app that is available on desktop.
-Since this is an app update it will be distributed to all HoloLens 2 devices, regardless of OS version.
+Since this is an app update it is distributed to all HoloLens 2 devices, regardless of OS version.

 ![Image of new store app that became availble in May 2022](images/store-app-hololens2-censored.jpg)